Robert Brode: Manhattan Project

-In 1941, after the start of World War II, Brode went to work at Applied Physics Laboratory at Johns Hopkins University, where he helped develop the proximity fuse.
+In 1941, after the start of World War II, Brode went to work at Applied Physics Laboratory at Johns Hopkins University, where he helped develop the proximity fuze.
 In 1943, he moved with his family to the Manhattan Project's Los Alamos Laboratory, where he was appointed the leader of the E-3 Fusing Group.
 His wife Bernice was also hired to work at Los Alamos as a human computer in the T (Theoretical) Division.
 Brode's group consisted of 14 civilians, 12 military officers and 37 enlisted men of the Special Engineer Detachment.
-Its task was to develop a fuse that would detonate an atomic bomb at a specified height above the ground.
+Its task was to develop a fuze that would detonate an atomic bomb at a specified height above the ground.

-Normally, bombs are cheap and fuses are relatively expensive, but an atomic bomb is extremely expensive, and any failure of a triggering device is unacceptable.
-On the other hand, for the same reason, fuses can be employed that would be prohibitively expensive in a conventional bomb.
+Normally, bombs are cheap and fuzes are relatively expensive, but an atomic bomb is extremely expensive, and any failure of a triggering device is unacceptable.
+On the other hand, for the same reason, fuzes can be employed that would be prohibitively expensive in a conventional bomb.
 Brode's E-3 group were tasked to develop a fusing mechanism that would have less than one chance in 10,000 of failing to detonate within 200 ft of the required height.
 The required height was not initially known, as it depended on the yield, which was uncertain.
-The group investigated both radar proximity fuses and barometric altimeter fuses.
+The group investigated both radar proximity fuzes and barometric altimeter fuzes.
 Testing was carried out at the Naval Proving Ground in Dahlgren, Virginia in August 1943 and Muroc Army Air Field in March 1944 using dummy drops from barrage balloons.
-In the end, a modified APS-13 Monica tail warning radar known as "Archie" was employed, and the fuses performed flawlessly in the atomic bombing of Hiroshima and Nagasaki.
+In the end, a modified APS-13 Monica tail warning radar known as "Archie" was employed, and the fuzes performed flawlessly in the atomic bombing of Hiroshima and Nagasaki.